nirajanp/docker-learning/README.md

     * inside this container you could use ubuntu package manager
     * command: `apt-get install -y curl`
     * installs curl inside ubuntu image.
-  * you could exit out of this ubuntu server but if you start a new ubuntu then this new server will not have curl installer, you will have to install that again.
+  * you could exit out of this ubuntu server but if you start a new ubuntu then this new server will not have curl installed, you will have to install that again.
   * to use same ubuntu image you will have to use following command.
   * command: `docker container start -ai ubuntu`
 _________________________________________________

   * command: `docker container exec -it`
+  * cmd: `docker container exec -it <containerName> command`
+  * cmd: `docker container exec -it elasticsearch:2 bash`
-  * what is I want to see the shell inside a running container that's already running mysql or nginx. we can use above command.
+  * what if I want to see the shell inside a running container that's already running mysql or nginx. we can use above command.
   * Run additional process in running container.
 _________________________________________________

   * Alpine is another small security focused distribution of linux.
-It is only 5 meg in size
+  * It is only 5 meg in size
   * Alpine is so small it does not have bash in it, but it does have sh
-  * we can install package manager of Alpine which 'apk' if you want to install bash
+  * we can install using package manager of Alpine which 'apk' if you want to install bash

 ### Docker Networks: Concepts